univention/office365/README.md

 # User Story

-* After installation of this App UCS user accounts have a new Tab "Office 365" in UMC, which offers a checkbox to Enable the Syncronization of the account to an Azure Active Directory.
+* After installation of this App UCS user accounts have a new Tab "Microsoft 365" in UMC, which offers a checkbox to Enable the Syncronization of the account to an Azure Active Directory.
 Below that checkbox, the "alias" name of a target Azure AD can be selected.
 If none is selected, then a default